Feeling a Gap in Your Smile? Dental Implants Could Be Your Answer.

 Step 1: The Consultation

 It all starts with a conversation and making a plan together.
-We’ll meet with you to talk about your goals and conduct a gentle exam to see if implants are the right fit.
+We’ll meet with you to discuss your goals and conduct a gentle exam to determine whether implants are the right fit.
 The main things we check for are healthy gums and enough jawbone to support the new “root.”

 If you’ve lost some bone, don’t worry.
 We have safe procedures to help rebuild it.
-The most important ingredient for success is you being ready to care for your new smile with good brushing, flossing, and regular visits to see us.
+The most important factor for success is being prepared to care for your new smile by brushing, flossing, and visiting us regularly.

 Step 2: Preparing a Healthy Foundation

 Sometimes, we need to prepare the area first to make sure your mouth is in the best possible shape.
 This might mean removing a damaged tooth, treating any gum disease, or adding a small amount of bone graft material to strengthen your jaw.
 Think of this like preparing the ground before building a strong, stable house.
-We’ll make sure you’re comfortable and understand exactly why each step is helpful for your long-term success.
+We’ll ensure you’re comfortable and understand exactly why each step supports your long-term success.

 Step 3: Placing the New “Root” for Your Tooth